Abarth Logo

 Abarth Logo History

 Since the company specialized in assembling racing cars, it paid great attention to its image.
-From the very beginning, a formidable scorpion was present on the hood, which flaunted against a bright red and yellow background.
-Such a symbol does not refer to a real arthropod but to the zodiac, the sign under which Carlo Abarth was born.
-Over the years of the brand’s existence, the emblem has never changed.
-All logos have only minor adjustments outside of the basic concept.
+From the very beginning, on the hood, there was a formidable scorpion painting on a bright red-yellow background.
+Such a symbol refers not to the real arthropod but to the zodiac – the sign under which Carlo Abarth was born.
+For all the years of the brand’s existence, the emblem has never changed.
+All logos have only minor adjustments beyond the basic concept.

 What is Abarth?

-Abarth & C.S.p.A. – a company, named after Carlo Abarth and created in 1949 for racing.
-Now it produces sports and road cars, being one of the divisions of FCA Italy S.p.A.
-Its principal owner is Stellantis N.V.
-Corporation. from the Netherlands.
+Abarth & C.S.p.A. is a company named after Carlo Abarth and created in 1949 for racing.
+Now, it produces sports and road cars, being one of the divisions of FCA Italy S.p.A.
+Its main owner is the corporation Stellantis N.V. from the Netherlands.
 The headquarters is located in the Italian city of Turin.

 1949 – 1954